cia-group/tabforest/README.md

 - Maximize precision if you want to sift through the least amount of irrelevant papers, but keep in mind you will miss a larger fraction of truly relevant papers, since they will be mistakenly classified as irrelevant.
 - Maximize recall if you want to capture the most relevant papers from your given set, but keep in mind you will have to sift through more irrelevant papers that were mistakenly classified as relevant

-## Colab Troubleshooting
+## Colab Notes/Troubleshooting

+- If you'd like your predictions to run faster, try using Colab's GPU processor by going to the top navigation bar and selecting 'Runtime' > 'Change runtime type' > 'T4 GPU' and running the colab from the beginning.
+    - If you don't have a Colab subscription, you aren't guaranteed access to the GPU at all times
+    - It is unlikely but possible that you will be disconnected from the GPU if your session lasts too long.
-- If you get an error, first try looking for our manually printed error, which should explain more clearly what went wrong and how to fix it.
-It will be right below the cell you just ran and will start with “ERROR”, before any of the red colored text.
+- If you get an error, first try looking for our manually printed error note, which should be below the code cell you last ran and before any red colored text.
+It will explain more clearly what went wrong and how to fix it.
 - If you get an unknown error, try reloading the page and starting from scratch by rerunning the top code cell again (which installs the required libraries to set up the environment).
 - If you get any warnings, you should be able to ignore them.
-- If you have any questions, please feel free to contact us!
+- If you have any concerns/questions, please feel free to contact us!

 ## Training Notes